seneferu/seneferu/README.md

 Named after the pharo that build 3 pyramids, because he was surely awesome... like this tools

-Build in 24 hours in the Tradeshift Hackathon 2017, the code is *utterly crap* and thrown together be 4 sleep deprived ponies, but the concept seems to be working.
+Build in 24 hours in the Tradeshift Hackathon 2017, the code is __utterly crap__ and thrown together be 4 sleep deprived ponies, but the concept seems to be working.

-_DO NOT USE IN PRODUCTION_
+__DO NOT USE IN PRODUCTION__ or well that's up to you I guess.

 Build system that schedules build in a pod in a Kubernetes cluster.